SSD Vs HDD - Evaluating Premises of Most Popular Storage Solutions

 In case you have suffered from loss of data in SSD or data loss from HDD, it is possible to retrieve it, but you need expert help.

 Because for decades the data recovery industry has learned from analysing failed hard disks.
 SSD has a rather aggrieve mechanism for deletion, known as TRIM.
-If TRIM is enabled, then all file deletions are followed by rewriting blocks
+If TRIM is enabled, then all file deletions are followed by rewriting blocks to 0.

 In the case of HDD, that does not happen.
 The file marker information is removed by the system, but not the actual data.

 But trust Stellar Data Recovery to provide support and guidance if your SSD should fail.
 Stellar has proprietary research and able technicians.
-In tandem, we provide hard disk recovery support service like no one
+In tandem, we provide hard disk recovery support service like no one else.

 The algorithms mapping the logical addresses to physical media locations vary depending on the make & model of the SSD.